More than 2.8 million pounds uncollected in annual fines by ICO

 Naomi Willis was left on hold for 1 hour 4o minutes before being cut off and then again for nearly two hours when she rung the ICO.
 To say nothing of the ICO website being down for most of the day yesterday!

-Why is a registration fee needed?
+Why is a registration fee for data protection needed?

 Naomi from Skint Dad, a small business, questions the need for a fee: “The whole idea of GDPR is that everyone should be doing it.
 I don’t therefore understand why most need to pay a fee to the ICO.
 Having a fee is just putting people off from following the new legislation.
 It’s not like the money has gone on any support!”